JDoYo/saveyourself/<SaveYourself>_Project Management.md

 * Melva Matthews
 * Jody Toms

-Each group member's tasks are as follows:
+Each group member's contributions are as follows:

-* User Interface Design: Kristofer Oubre, Jody Toms
-* Implementation: Kristofer Oubre, Tyler Baronet
-* Integration: Melva Matthews, Kalyn Odom
-* Documentation: Jody Toms, Joshua Do
+Tyler Baronet:

+Joshua Do:

+Kristofer Oubre:

+Melva Matthews:

+Jody Toms:

-__Project Schedule__
+__7.)
+Project Schedule__
 --------------------
 Our project schedule also falls in line with our group tasks, as this is also to-be-determined after Midterms.

-__Meetings Summary__
+__8.)
+Meetings Summary__
 --------------------
 October 3, 2016